 There are a number of different platforms that can benefit from personalization.
 You can send automated emails, remarketing ads—even landing pages.
 It all depends on where your customers are spending time.
 Use your data to figure out optimal placements.

+Personalized marketing strategies give your business the ability to make strong connections with its customers on a very personal level.
 Consumers expect businesses to customize their shopping experience to their interests.
 Good personalized marketing makes for happier customers, increases brand loyalty, and improves profits.
+This one-on-one connection will establish a bond that will keep the customer coming back.
+You are able to give the customer exactly what they need to feel comfortable about doing business with you.
 It can be challenging, but the payoff is worth it!